jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-8.md

 He must forge the stamp of the government.
 The government took the task upon themselves.

-To prevent frauds, they would try to prevent=
+To prevent frauds, they would try to prevent:
 - counterfeiting the king’s coin, and
 - encroaching on his prerogative.

 Besides, the public faith was engaged.

 It was necessary to prevent all kinds of fraud, because it was likewise necessary that people should be obliged to receive the coin according to its denomination.

-If any refused it after a legal tender of payment was made=
+If any refused it after a legal tender of payment was made:
 - the debtor should be free, and
 - the creditor guilty of felony.

 In rude and barbarous periods, the government was laid under many temptations to debase the coin, or, according to the mint language, to raise it.

 For example, when on any important occasion, such as paying of debts, or of soldiers, it needed 2 millions, but only has 1 million, it calls in the coin of the country.

 It mixes more alloy with it to come out as 2 million, as like as possible to what it was before.
 Many operations of this kind have been performed in every country.

 But England, from the freedom which it has almost uninterruptedly enjoyed, has been less troubled with this than any other nation.
-In England, it has only fallen to 1/3.
+- In England, it has only fallen to 1/3.

 But in many other countries it is not 1/50 of its original value.

 The inconveniences of such practices are very great.

 The debasement of the coin hinders commerce, or, at least, greatly embarrasses it.